Dover to stagger coaches to avoid Easter delays

 The Port of Dover said a decision to spread the volume across Thursday, Friday and Saturday was made after talks with ferry operators.

-It also said "temporary border control infrastructure" would be installed.
+Additional "temporary border control infrastructure" - consisting of a marquee - will also be installed.

-The Confederation of Passenger Transport (CPT) welcomed the move but said ferry firms also needed to improve advance information for travellers.
+The Confederation of Passenger Transport said ferry firms also needed to improve advance information.

+Graham Vidler, chief executive of the CPT, the trade body for coach and bus companies, welcomed the changes but said: "We still need ferry operators to improve their passenger advance information and for the Port to introduce more coach priority measures.

 The Port of Dover declared a critical incident last Friday, after long queues of traffic trying to board ferries built up.